sidprasad/pick-regex/README.md

 # Contributing

-Pull requests are welcome, but *please* do **not** spam us with poorly-tested, AI-generated PRs.
-Please first thoroughly test any changes, and convince us that you have done so.
-You can make a PR at https://github.com/sidprasad/pick-regex
+We welcome pull requests.
+Please ensure that any proposed changes are well tested and that you can clearly describe how you validated them.
+Thoughtful, carefully evaluated contributions are especially appreciated.

+You can submit a pull request at https://github.com/sidprasad/pick-regex

 Development workflow: